rschristopher/rschristopher.github.io/src/pow/sovereignty/level-4.md

 # Level 4: Solo Mining

+Run a full node and a stratum server

 !!! warning "work in progress"